Sinclair Tramway

 Single Rail track - 2024 - © wainuiomata.net

-The Sinclair Tramway in Wainuiomata was built in the 1870s.
+The Sinclair Tramway in Wainuiomata was built around the 1860s.
 It was used primarily for logging and transporting timber from the surrounding forest.
 It was later used to transport people to the dam.

-The Sinclair family ceased logging operations and they left Wainuiomata.
-The steel tramway wasn’t decommissioned; rather, it was repurposed to carry passengers to the original dam.
-Over time, the tramway was replaced by what is now Reservoir Road.
-Today, there are only one or two potential artefacts that are known to remain from the tramway.
-They were located in the bush near what is thought to be the location of two camps.
+When the Sinclair family fully ceased logging operations, they left Wainuiomata.
+But the steel tramway had a dual purpose, so it continued as the transport to the dam.
+Over time, the tramway was replaced by what is now Reservoir Road which is a private road and has a locked gate.
+Today, there are only one or two potential artefacts associated with the steel tramway.
+They are situated in the bush near what is thought to be the location of two huts.
 These are pictured in the gallery below.

 Tags: